How do you optimize your marketing and communication for 2021?

 See Klaviyo for more spending trends and filter by product category.

-For back to school 2020 marketing campaigns, or example, the focus will be on categories like:
+For back to school 2021, for example, the focus will be on categories like:

 As a brand, you should look to expand these categories or boost the categories your customers are already spending on.
 We’ll talk about product-demand later on, but if you do expand into new service verticals, you should always do it in a way that stays true to your brand.